vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 Eventually, on 2023-07-29, I started using the 100 lb hand gripper.

-## Observations as of the first few days of using the hand gripper
+## Observations as of the first few days of using the 100 lb hand gripper

 * I can crush the hand gripper fully and consistently when I use both hands, with my left hand on one side and my right hand on the other